jullienl/HPE-Synergy-OneView-demos/Ansible/README.md

 See https://github.com/HewlettPackard/oneview-ansible

 You also need to use the Image Streamer artifact bundle for RHEL 7.3, see https://github.com/HewlettPackard/image-streamer-rhel/tree/master/artifact-bundles

-The playbooks have been developed and tested with HPE-RHEL-7.3-2017-04-20.zip.
+>The playbooks have been developed and tested with *HPE-RHEL-7.3-2017-04-20.zip*.

 ## Overall configuration